golightstream/lightstream-prism-dns/plugin/trace/README.md

 * `datadog_analytics_rate` **RATE** will enable [trace analytics](https://docs.datadoghq.com/tracing/app_analytics) on the traces sent from *0* to *1*, *1* being every trace sent will be analyzed.
 This is a datadog only feature (**ENDPOINT-TYPE** needs to be `datadog`)
+* `zipkin_max_backlog_size` configures the maximum backlog size for Zipkin HTTP reporter.
+When batch size reaches this threshold, spans from the beginning of the batch will be disposed.
+Default is 1000 backlog size.
+* `zipkin_max_batch_size` configures the maximum batch size for Zipkin HTTP reporter, after which a collect will be triggered.
+The default batch size is 100 traces.
+* `zipkin_max_batch_interval` configures the maximum duration we will buffer traces before emitting them to the collector using Zipkin HTTP reporter.
+   The default batch interval is 1 second.

 ## Zipkin